-Auto Scaling is a service that dynamically adjusts the number of instances based on your business requirements and scaling policies.
+Auto Scaling is a web service that automatically adds or removes instances to handle your business workloads based on scaling policies.
 You can use Auto Scaling to scale Elastic Compute Service (ECS) instances or elastic container instances.
-To ensure that sufficient computing resources are available, you can use Auto Scaling to add instances of the specified type during peak hours.
-To prevent waste of resources and reduce costs, you can use Auto Scaling to remove instances of the specified type during off-peak hours.
 Auto Scaling is suitable for applications on which workloads fluctuate and applications on which workloads are stable.

 The following video shows how to use Auto Scaling to scale ECS instances.